kohkimakimoto/crun/README.md

 # Crun <!-- omit in toc -->

 Crun (Command-RUN) is a command execution wrapper.
-It is a simple command that is used with another command.
+It is used with an another command that you want to execute.
 Crun provides several useful features for your command execution as the following.

 * **Hook Handlers**: You can run arbitrary scripts before and after a command execution.
 It is useful for notifications.